TheSoftwareHouse/serverless-boilerplate/README.md

 - fill all information
 - npm run dev

+Tu run `serverless-step-functions-local` you need to run your docker service with command:

+``docker-compose up``

 ##

 ### Run workflow locally

 - npm run start-workflow --workflow=NAME_OF_THE_WORKFLOW

+### Follow workflow logs

+To follow all the logs from the step function executions you can use the command:

+``npm run get-sf-logs``
 ##

 ### Develop workflow